-The bastardizing impact of consumerism and lifestylism on yogic teaching has reached the size of a pandemic.
+The bastardizing impact of consumerism on yogic teaching has reached the size of a pandemic.

-The disabling self-transplantation of a yoga teacher from a breathing person to a digitally filtered and enhanced anti-social media entity has drowned most opportunities for yogic meditation and thoughtful conversations.
+The all-disabling self-transplantation of a yoga teacher from a breathing person to a digitally filtered and delivered social media entity has drowned most opportunities for yogic meditation, mystical experiences, and thoughtful conversations.

 How did this happen?
-Are we drowning?
-Shall we mutiny, or abandon ship?
+Is a modern yogi drowning?
+Should he mutiny, or abandon ship?

 In the later part of my soon-to-be 20-year-long yoga practice and teaching career, having taught more than 14,200 hours of big and small yoga classes, workshops, retreats, yoga teacher training and cont-ed programs, I’ve always regarded my own work with a critical eye—I will write more about that a little later.